flexycode/CCINCOML_EXERCISES_COM23P/README.md

 ```
 # 🔑License

-This project is licensed under the [National University of Manila License](LICENSE).
+This lecture is licensed under the [National University of Manila License](LICENSE).

 ## National University of Manila License

 The National University of Manila License grants permission to students of the National University of Manila to use, modify, and distribute this project for educational purposes within the scope of their coursework and assignments.